citation-file-format/citation-file-format/schema-guide.md

 ## General structure of a CITATION.cff file

+Valid Citation File Format files

+- must be named `CITATION.cff` (including capitalization);
+- are implemented in YAML 1.2, and instances must be valid YAML;
+- follow the schema outlined in [schema.json](schema.json).

+### Minimal example

 A minimal example of a valid `CITATION.cff` file could look like this:

 ```yaml